organix/kernel_abe64/ABE.md

 _next:  +-->|        o--------------->|        o--------------->|        o--------------->|        o-------------+
             +------------------+      +------------------+      +------------------+      +------------------+
 ````
 Normally, cells are allocated from the `FREE` list.
 These cells are subject to garbage collection.
 They use phase-marker **0** or **1**, depending on the value of `MARK_PHASE`.
 The `FREE` list contains collectable cells available for allocation.
 When the `FREE` list is exhausted, a new batch of cells is allocated from system memory and linked into this list.
+When a `FREE` cell is allocated (and phase-marked), it is moved to the `FRESH` list.

 Some cells, such as those used to represent symbolic constants (ATOMs), are *permanently* allocated.
 They are immune from garbage collection.
 They use phase-marker **X**.
 The `PERM` list contains permanent cells available for allocation.
 When the `PERM` list is exhausted, a new batch of cells is allocated from system memory and linked into this list.